swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
 A future version of this module will remove this limitation, and the change will not be considered a breaking change.

+#### `filter`: PropTypes.oneOfType([PropTypes.string, PropTypes.bool])

+Boolean=false OR String.
+If set, enables filtering.
+The top bar will show an edit box that you can use to filter the tagged operations that are shown.
+Can be Boolean to enable or disable, or a string, in which case filtering will be enabled using that string as the filter expression.
+Filtering is case sensitive matching the filter expression anywhere inside the tag.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 ## Limitations

 * Not all configuration bindings are available.